Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/01-genai-basic/02_task.md

 { "input": "I want to find top-10 books about world history" }
 ```

+#### Use the version of Semantic Kernel starting from 1.2 or higher
+Semantic Kernel as everything connected with AI rapidly evolves.
+It is important to use the latest version of the library to get experience and understand of latest tools.

 #### Create an example of usage ChatRequestFunctionMessage  as a context message associated with this chat completions request.

 Validate the result and print it to the console.

 ### Closing
 Create a pull request in your branch and check that the pipeline has passed.